Investment in Taiwan

 Taiwan - Investment

-On a seasonally-adjusted quarter-on-quarter basis, economic growth waned to 1.9% in Q4 from the previous quarter's 3.9% expansion.
+On a seasonally-adjusted quarter-on-quarter basis, economic growth moderated to 1.6% in Q1, following the previous quarter's 1.8% increase.

 Taiwan - Investment Data